krlmlr/actions-sync/README.md

 ## Setup

-1. Create a repository from this template, leave "Include all branches" unchecked.
+1. Create a repository from this template using the green "Use this template" button at the top right
+    - Leave "Include all branches" unchecked.
     - You can make this repository public, or keep it private.
 2. Create a PAT and store it as a secret.
     1. Visit <https://github.com/settings/tokens>